 A self-contained treat for a backyard hors d'oeuvre, and these girls love to come out at night.
 Perfect for a girls' night in.

 I know, I know, Buffalo means Wings and they're traditionally made with, well, wings.
 Or drumettes.
 In either case, chicken.
-But please, work with me here; ground turkey is way more economical and available than ground chicken.
+But please, work with me here; for these girls, ground turkey is way more economical and available than ground chicken.
 Plus, it tends to come in a great blend of both light and dark meat for lots of flavor and good texture.
-The flavor of traditional wings is packed on the inside: bleu cheese, sour cream, Tabasco, celery.
-Best of all,these are missing those blasted bones, and your fingers aren't sliding around on that red, slippery skin. —boulangere
+Here, the traditional wing flavors are packed on the inside: bleu cheese, sour cream, Tabasco, crunchy celery.
+Best of all, missing are those annoying bones, and your fingers aren't fighting for a grip on that red, slippery skin. —boulangere

-In a mixing bowl, mix together turkey, Panko, sour cream, celery, bleu cheese, Tabasco, salt, and pepper.
+In a mixing bowl, mix together turkey, sour cream, celery, bleu cheese, Panko, Tabasco, salt, and pepper.
 If you like your girls hotter, feel free to up the Tabasco.
 2 tablespoons will leave you with a memorable glow.
 Glove up and use your hands to mix, or use a wooden spoon.
-Cover bowl and refrigerate for 30 minutes so the Panko can adequately inflate.
+Cover bowl and refrigerate for 30 minutes so the Panko can adequately hydrate.

-- Remove from oven and let sit for 5 minutes to cool to a temp that can be handled.
+Remove from oven and let sit for 5 minutes to cool to a temp that can be handled.
 Gently, of course.
-Serve on a platter or in a pointy parchment cone, and dance by the light of a winter's moon.
+Serve on a platter or in a pointy parchment cone, and dance by the light of the moon.